 A medical billing solution is an essential part of any software you use.
 Whether you're using various different platforms together or a single practice management (PM) software suite, it's important to be able to keep on top of patient billing and insurance invoices.

-While there are on-premises solutions, there's an advantage to using cloud-based billing solutions as all the necessary security and compliance can already be built in, saving you from having to set it up yourself.
+While there are on-premises solutions, we'll also consider the advantage to using cloud-based billing solutions, meaning all the necessary security and compliance is already built-in, saving you from having to set it up yourself.

-And as above, it's common for billing to come with existing platforms that specialize in medical software solutions, so don't be surprised if rather than a billing-only solution you find it's already provided along with other services or else is easily integrated into them.
+And as above, it's common for billing to come with existing platforms that specialize in medical software solutions, so don't be surprised if - rather than a billing-only solution - you find it's already provided along with other services, or is easily integrated into them.
 We'll consider all of this and more in our review of the best medical billing services on the market.

-- We've also highlighted the best medical transcription services.
+We've also listed the best medical transcription services.

 CareCloud Concierge is a fully managed revenue cycle management (RCM) suite to cover all your medical billing service needs.
 It mixes a combination of intelligence, analytics, and a back-office team to ensure smooth and successful payment processes and less stress for you and your employees.
 They can take claim submissions either electronically or via paper to get claims to payers, and cover the printing and mailing of patient statements directly.